 Drax, the owner of the country’s biggest single power station, has pulled out of an ambitious plan to build a £1bn prototype plant to capture carbon from a coal-fired power station.

 “The decision is based purely on a drastically different financial and regulatory environment and we must put the interests of the business and our shareholders first,” said Drax.

-This follows a series of claims that the Governments has back-tracked on its energy strategy with the recent cuts in renewable energy subsidies.
+This follows a series of claims that the Governments has back-tracked on its energy strategy with the recent cuts in renewable energy and renewable power subsidies.

 Drax had partnered with Alstom and BOC to build a new power station next to its existing plant which would capture the CO2 and send it via pipeline for burial in an old North Sea oilfield.

-Businesses had relied upon Levy Exemption Certificates and the changes to the climate change levy removed crucial financial support for renewable energy producers.
+Businesses had relied upon Levy Exemption Certificates and the changes to the climate change levy removed crucial financial support for energy efficiency and renewable power producers.

 As the largest generator of renewable power in the UK, Drax suddenly lost a significant income stream.